Uterine Cancer (cont.)

 - Inner layer: The inner layer (lining) of the uterus is the endometrium.
 In women of childbearing age, the lining grows and thickens each month to prepare for pregnancy.
 If a woman does not become pregnant, the thick, bloody lining flows out of the body.
 This flow is a menstrual period.

-- Outer layer: The outer layer is muscle tissue and is called the myometrium.
+- Outer layer: The outer layer of muscle tissue is the myometrium.

 Cancer begins in cells, the building blocks that make up tissues.
 Tissues make up the uterus and the other organs of the body.